skpy/Dockerfiles/coredns/README.md

 This allows you to have a little more privacy in your DNS queries, since DNS is usually a plaintext protocol.

 Older iterations of this setup used Google's [DNS-over-HTTPS](https://developers.google.com/speed/public-dns/docs/dns-over-https).
-DNS-over-HTTPS is still in draft status, and while both Google and CLoudFlare support it, CoreDNS's support for it is still evolving.
+DNS-over-HTTPS is still in draft status, and while both Google and CloudFlare support it, CoreDNS's support for it is still evolving.
 DNS over TLS is preferred at this time.

 ```
 docker build -t private-coredns .